virtuous-cycles/x-proxy/api.md

 # Quick API Guide

 ## Overview
 This guide covers the API routes implemented using Flask in your current project.
-These routes include functionalities to get tweets, search for tweets, post tweets, manage draft tweets, pull mentions, and follow users.
+These routes include functionalities to get tweets, search for tweets, post tweets, manage draft tweets, pull mentions, follow users, and unfollow users.
 Authentication is handled using a token.

 ## Endpoints